 My Long Layover: One Day in Mexico City

 A great way to see a new city is to schedule a stop-over on the way to your main destination.
 When I travel I prefer to spend more time one day a city.
 I'd prefer at least a week to really get the feel for it.

 However, if an airline offers a full day layover at no extra cost, I'm not going to turn that opportunity down.
 I've seen Istanbul and Copenhagen this way, and recently on a trip back home to Texas I was able to spend one day in Mexico City on a 12-hour layover.

 1 Day in Mexico City

 What to see in Mexico City?
 I chose to focus on the historic center.
 I marked a few Mexico City attractions I really wanted to see beforehand, but I'm lucky to have a good friend who lives there.
 He picked me up from the airport and spend the day as my Mexico City guide.
 He gave me such a great tour!

 Below is our one day in Mexico City itinerary: what we saw in the order that we saw it.
 Everything is close together within the centro historico and can be mixed and matched according to your schedule.
-At the bottom of the post, I've included a Google Map with pins marking all the top places to visit in Mexico City.

 Is Mexico City safe?
 I felt very safe all day, at least as safe as I feel in most major cities worldwide.
 Here's a personal account of why you should visit Mexico City.